phxdev1/phxdev-home/content/show.md

 ---
 title: The PhxDev Show
 subtitle: Join me Fridays at 5:30pm PDT as I talk about ServiceNow topics, development and anything else that piques my interest!
+Check back during my live streams for your chance to hop on air!
 menu:
   main:
     name: The PhxDev Show